seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 *Exit Messenger*

-*Reads*
+*\[Reads]*
 'High and mighty, You shall know I am set naked on
 your kingdom.
-To-morrow shall I beg leave to see
+Tomorrow shall I beg leave to see
 your kingly eyes: when I shall, first asking your
 pardon thereunto, recount the occasion of my sudden
 and more strange return.
 'HAMLET.'

 What should this mean?
 Are all the rest come back?
 Or is it some abuse, and no such thing?

 **LAERTES**
-Know you the hand?
+Know you the hand? /

 **KING CLAUDIUS**
-'Tis Hamlets character.
+/ 'Tis Hamlets character.
 'Naked!
 And in a postscript here, he says 'alone.'
 Can you advise me?